-Jamie Burles, Greater Anglia managing director said: “We are very sorry that once again our customers will be disrupted by strikes, which this time will affect young people back at school or college after the summer break, commuters, business travellers, students travelling back to university, football fans and people hoping to enjoy a late summer day out by train.
+Jamie Burles, Greater Anglia managing director said: “We are very sorry that once again our customers will be disrupted by strike action, which this time will affect young people back at school or college after the summer break, commuters, business travellers, students travelling back to university and people hoping to enjoy a late summer day out by train.

-“We’re only able to run a fraction of our usual services, so our advice again is to avoid using our trains.
+“With our drivers on strike, we’re only able to run about ten per cent of our usual weekday services, so our advice again is to avoid using our trains.

-“The rail industry is working hard to resolve these disputes and talks will continue with ASLEF and RMT in an effort to avert the strike.”
+“The rail industry is working hard to resolve these disputes and talks will continue with ASLEF in an effort to avert the strike.”